French banks eye U.S. expansion after year of cuts

-BNP Paribas (BNPP.PA), France’s largest bank, and closest rival Societe Generale (SOGN.PA) have hired several top U.S. bankers in recent months, signaling a selective return to growth in areas like private banking, fixed income, equity derivatives or mortgage securitizations, according to bankers.
+BNP Paribas, France’s largest bank, and closest rival Societe Generale have hired several top U.S. bankers in recent months, signalling a selective return to growth in areas like private banking, fixed income, equity derivatives or mortgage securitisations, according to bankers.

 No one expects the empire building of before the euro zone debt crisis.
 But things have changed since summer 2011, when a market panic forced French banks to slash staff and U.S. dollar lending to trade, shipping and aviation.